María Galli: Pianist and composer

-Conservatorio Musical de Montevideo was founded on August 5, 1904 based in the Victoria Hall Theater.
-María Galli and Catalina Debernardis de Scarabelli were appointed responsible of the Piano Department.
+Conservatorio Musical de Montevideo was founded on 5 August 1904, based in the Victoria Hall Theatre.
+María Galli and Catalina Debernardis de Scarabelli were appointed responsible for the Piano Department.

 Galli’s work for string orchestra entitled Gavota premiered in December 1904 and was conducted by Virgilio Scarabelli.
-Parallel to her work as a composer, she appeared on many occasions as a soloist on the piano or as a member of a trio with that instrument along with Eduardo Fabini on violin and Avelino Baños on cello.
+Parallel to her work as a composer, she appeared on many occasions as a soloist on the piano or as a member of a trio with that instrument, along with Eduardo Fabini on violin and Avelino Baños on cello.

-Her work for orchestra Lontananza premiered in 1907 and years later it was transcribed for piano.
-On June 11, 1912, the teacher and composer Luis Sambucetti who conducted the National Orchestra, premiered in public Galli's compositions entitled Nórdica, Toccata and Chanson triste.
-The following year Sambucetti with the same orchestra, performed her work Marcha Nupcial at the first audition, in addition to rerunning, with great public and critical acceptance, the work Lontananza.
+Her work for orchestra Lontananza premiered in 1907, and years later it was transcribed for piano.
+On 11 June 1912, the teacher and composer Luis Sambucetti, who conducted the National Orchestra, premiered in public Galli's compositions entitled Nórdica, Toccata and Chanson triste.
+The following year, Sambucetti, with the same orchestra, performed her work Marcha Nupcial at the first audition, in addition to rerunning, with great public and critical acceptance, the work Lontananza.

 Galli toured several European cities from 1920, such as London, Milan, Paris and Geneva.
 In the latter, she received musical education at the piano school of Professor Glaubert.
-In Bern, within the framework of the Swiss national holiday, her works Lontanaza and Toccata were premiered on August 1, 1924, directed by Caligaris.
+In Bern, within the framework of the Swiss national holiday, her works Lontanaza and Toccata were premiered on 1 August 1924, directed by Caligaris.

-On September 28, 1929, the work Victoire was presented by the maestro Vicente Pablo, conducting the Uruguayan Orchestral Society.
+On 28 September 1929, the work Victoire was presented by the maestro Vicente Pablo, conducting the Uruguayan Orchestral Society.
 Some time later, Galli founded her own conservatory, called the "Modern Piano School", located at 1217 Colonia Street.
-There the musician put into practice the education received in Europe and reflected her own teaching method for piano in a text entitled "The Piano Mentor", which remained unpublished.
+There, the musician put into practice the education received in Europe and reflected her own teaching method for piano in a text entitled "The Piano Mentor", which remained unpublished.

 Last years

-María Galli had no children and wrote her will on May 21, 1957, in which she left her possessions to her students María del Carmen and Luis Eduardo Garicoits, who looked after her until the day she died.
+María Galli had no children and wrote her will on 21 May 1957, in which she left her possessions to her students María del Carmen and Luis Eduardo Garicoits, who looked after her until the day she died.
 María Galli died on 2 November 1960 in Montevideo.